-Merge Mediation Group is an innovator and thought leader in the mediation field, offering a unique “risk-sharing” approach to resolving all types of commercial disputes (see “Cost” tab below for further details).
+Merge Mediation Group is an innovator and thought leader in the mediation field, offering a unique risk-sharing, psychology-based approach to resolving all types of disputes.

 Our firm resolves disputes already in litigation, but our mediation services are not limited to that context exclusively.
 We also offer:

-- “preventative mediation” in contexts such as estate planning, family businesses, partnerships, and the workplace, that nips brewing conflicts in the bud before they spiral into litigation.
-As a mutually trusted intermediary, a mediator is best positioned to play the role of peacemaker in such contexts because each party can confide in the mediator without fear that its candor will be exploited by the other side (because all disclosures are kept strictly confidential).
+- “preventative mediation” in contexts such as estate planning and family business disputes, partnership disputes, and workplace disputes, that nips brewing conflicts in the bud before they spiral into litigation.
+As a mutually trusted intermediary, a mediator is best positioned to play the role of peacemaker in such contexts because the parties on each side can confide in the mediator without fear that its candor will be exploited by the other side (because all disclosures are kept strictly confidential).
 Once fully informed of all the details and dimensions of the dispute, the mediator can craft a win-win solution that addresses the needs of all parties.

 - “transactional mediation” that helps parties looking to close a deal resolve disputes on open issues that threaten to derail negotiations.
 In such contexts, parties often fear that any concessions will signal weakness and invite exploitation by the other side.
 As a mutually trusted intermediary, a mediator is best positioned to confer confidentially with each of the parties, and propose compromises that address all of the open issues.